signalcdn/16PF/README.md

 I then imported my own manually generated test result (created using the provided codebook).

 # Conclusion

+Let's revisit the Acceptance Criteria:

+    ✅ Dataset of responses to Cattel's 16 Personality Factors Test are clustered ❌ 3 Testable questions are explored and answered
+    ✅ I can cluster myself.

+1. Clustering worked but was not strong
+2. I got focused on the product idea, a small step towards real world value > random analysis.
+3. I was placed in Cluster 3.

 I don't believe that there is much value in continuing analysis on this specific dataset beyond this project.
 Beyond the next steps that could be performed on this data; refactoring code or improving visualisations, or building a pipeline that allows people to input their own test and receive results, I believe that the highest priority next step is to try to build a real MVP of what was outlined in the presentation.